microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ---
 # Get started with CMake Tools on Linux

+CMake is an open-source, cross-platform tool for building, testing, and packaging software.
+It uses platform and compiler independent configuration files to generate native makefiles that can be used with your compiler, on your platform.

-In this tutorial, you'll use the CMake Tools extension for Visual Studio Code to configure, build, and debug a simple CMake project on Linux.
+In this tutorial, you'll use the CMake Tools extension for Visual Studio Code to configure, build, and debug a simple C++ CMake project on Linux.

 If you have any trouble, please file an issue for this tutorial in the [VS Code documentation repository](https://github.com/Microsoft/vscode-docs/issues).